bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/dropdown.md

 ## Positioning

-Dropdown supports various positioning such as left and right aligned, dropdown and dropup, and supports auto-flipping dropdown to dropup, and vice-versa) when the menu would overflow off of the visible screen area.
+Dropdown supports various positioning such as left (start) and right (end) aligned, dropdown and dropup, and supports auto-flipping dropdown to dropup, and vice-versa) when the menu would overflow off of the visible screen area.

 ### Menu alignment